Why You Should Audit Your Self Storage Business

 img-blog-article-bg@2x

+If that word sent shivers down your spine, you’re not alone.
 It’s not uncommon to get a sense of unease when you start hearing talk of audits.
-After all, the most commonly discussed form of an audit for the average American—that is, tax audits performed by the IRS—is enough to make the strongest-willed of us cringe a little bit.
+After all, the most commonly discussed form of an audit for the average American is a tax audit performed by the IRS—not fun.

 What’s in a Self Storage Audit?

-The classic definition of an audit that most of us probably think about is specifically an inspection of your financial accounts.
+The classic definition of an audit is specifically an inspection of your financial accounts.

 When it comes to your self storage business, though, there can be more to what an audit actually involves.

-To keep things simple and keep from tripping over different aspects of a self storage business audit, we’ll break it down into two main categories:
+To keep things simple, we’ll break it down into three main categories:

 1. Financial Audits